Beat 'em Up

 - The Simpsons, a beat 'em up game based on the popular TV show by Konami.

-- Superman, two different beat 'em ups: a 1988 Taito arcade game, and The Death and Return of Superman for Super Nintendo and Sega Genesis.
+- Superman, two different beat 'em ups: a 1988 Taito arcade game, and The Death and Return of Superman for Super NES and Genesis.

 - Teenage Mutant Ninja Turtles: The Arcade Game for the arcades by Konami, released as Teenage Mutant Ninja Turtles II for the NES.